As I wiped fingerprints from the kitchen cupboard doors, I got to thinking about why they bother me. Why do I feel the

 If we touch soft, porous surfaces like paper or fabric, the sweat is absorbed, so it’s not immediately obvious that we’ve handled them.
 But given time and bacteria, a yellow residue or unpleasant smell might eventually provide a clue.

 Instead, it sits on the hard surface which perfectly preserves our whorls, arches and loops.
-Add a little household dust or an expert’s brush and some black powder, and any latent fingerprints will soon be revealed.
+Add a little household dust or an expert’s brush with some black powder, and any latent fingerprints will soon be revealed.
 It’s these grimy smudges that show up on my kitchen cupboards.

 Apparently, the papillary ridges on our fingertips are sometimes called friction ridges.
 They enhance our sense of touch by amplifying the vibrations sent to the sensory nerves, which lie just beneath the epidermis.

-I find this all utterly astounding!
+I find all of this utterly astounding!
 To know what fingerprints are.
 To know how they appear and what they’re for, fills me with awe at God’s amazing handiwork.

 But if we want to work out why every human fingertip in the world is unique and why each one has a distinct and different papillary ridge pattern, then we need to go to the source.